turingschool/career-development-curriculum/module_one/agile_practices_and_leadership.md

   * **Relationship Building:** Relationship Builders are the glue that holds a team together.
 Strengths associated with bringing people together -- whether it is by keeping distractions at bay or keeping the collective energy high -- transform a group of individuals into a team capable of carrying out complex projects and goals.
   * **Strategic Thinking:** Those who are able to keep people focused on “what they could” be are constantly pulling a team and its members into the future.
 They continually absorb and analyze information and help the team make better decisions.

+Using the handout above, reflect on the following questions in your journal:

+* How would you describe your Emotional Intelligence (EQ) competency?
+* How does this make you an effective leader?
-Using the handout above and examining your strengths from your Pairin results, where do you fall in these styles?
-What does this tell you about how you operate on teams?
+* What does this tell you about how you operate on teams?

-**Whole Group Discussion:**
-* How do each of these types of leadership styles work together?
-What do they look like in practice?
-* Where might they come into conflict with each other?
-* How could teams resolve that conflict?

 #### Bringing These Styles Together: Tuckman's Group Life Cycle
 Now that you understand these leadership styles look like, let's discuss how these styles can come together to work well.
 Psychologist Bruce Tuckman developed the "Tuckman's Group Life Cycle," which consists of 4 phases: